 If you were forced to choose one element to optimize it should be Google My Business.
 This business listing will serve as the foundation of your local SEO.
 By simply claiming and optimizing this listing you have a chance to rank on Google Maps results.
 The 3 Pack is not an easy feature to rank on — but it becomes very possible if you start to generate quality reviews and your link the listing to your custom website.
 Other areas within a GMB listing include contact information, hours of operation, photos, posts, and category.
 Your business location will have a lot to do with your search volume.

 Ever heard of HomeAdvisor, Angie’s List, and other business directories?
 If so, you might have seen your own company on there.
 These directories get your information from data aggregators like Acxiom and publish them for public consumption.
 Sometimes the data is inaccurate in which case your local optimization can suffer.
 When Google determines company legitimacy they look to the consistency of their NAP listings.
 There are tools to fix all of your NAP citations at once (we do that for you) or you can go in one by one and change them yourself.
 This process is grueling and can take months to finish.

 Yes we know.
 Social media is not a great place for concrete and construction workers.
 Users are typically drawn to more entertaining subject matter.
 But if you dismiss social media altogether then you’ve failed to understand its business purpose.
 Whether it’s Facebook, Instagram, or YouTube, social networks are not necessarily about having the most followers, views, or likes.
-They are about establishing a web presence and building a brand online.
+They are about establishing a web presence, building a brand online, and engaging users through well-placed advertising.
 Google notices that your profiles are active and verified and gives them credit to your overall SEO as “signals.”